mccharliesins/Force-Links-Same-Tab/README.md

 - `activeTab`: Access to currently active browser tab
 - `scripting`: Required for content script injection
 - `tabs`: Needed for advanced tab management features
+- `storage`: Required for saving user settings and statistics

 ## Usage

+### Quick Start
+1. Click the extension icon in your Chrome toolbar
+2. Choose your preferred mode (Redirect or Block)
+3. Optionally add sites to Always ON or Always OFF lists
-The extension operates automatically once installed.
-No user configuration is required.
+4. The extension works automatically on all other sites

+### Settings Interface
+- **Master Toggle**: Enable/disable the entire extension
+- **Mode Selection**:
+  - **Redirect Mode**: Opens blocked links in the same tab (default)
+  - **Block Mode**: Completely prevents new tabs from opening
+- **Site Management**:
+  - **Always ON**: Extension will always work on these sites
+  - **Always OFF**: Extension will never work on these sites
+- **Statistics**: View real-time counts of intercepted links
+- **Enhanced Job Sites**: Toggle specialized handling for career websites

 ### Expected Behavior
-- All links that would open new tabs now open in the same tab
+- **Redirect Mode**: Links that would open new tabs redirect to the same tab
-- Apply buttons on job sites navigate within the current tab
-- JavaScript-powered navigation is redirected appropriately
-- Page functionality remains intact while preventing unwanted new tabs
+- **Block Mode**: New tab attempts are completely blocked with no navigation
+- **Always OFF Sites**: Browser behaves normally, new tabs open as intended
+- **Disabled State**: Complete deactivation - no interference with normal browsing

 ### Verification
 To confirm the extension is working:
 1. Visit any website with external links
 2. Click links that normally open new tabs
-3. Observe that navigation occurs in the same tab
+3. **Redirect Mode**: Navigation occurs in the same tab
+4. **Block Mode**: No navigation occurs, tab stays on current page
-4. Check browser console for extension activity logs
+5. Check browser console for detailed activity logs

 ## Troubleshooting

 ### Common Issues
+- **Extension seems inactive**: Check that it's enabled in the popup settings
+- **Links still open new tabs**: Try adding the site to "Always ON" list
-- **Links not intercepted**: Reload the extension in Chrome extensions page
+- **Extension interfering when disabled**: Reload the page after disabling
-- **JavaScript errors**: Check browser console for conflict messages
+- **Job site buttons not working**: Enable "Enhanced job sites" option
-- **Site-specific problems**: Verify the extension has proper permissions
+- **Settings not saving**: Check that Chrome has storage permissions enabled

 ### Debug Information
 The extension provides console logging for development and troubleshooting.
 Open browser developer tools to view detailed operation logs.